FarrandTom/wml-tf-mnist-classifier/README.md

 2. Add a Deep Learning project
 3. Hook up the Jupyter notebook
 4. Get the data, and upload it to your storage bucket
-5. Add your credentials to the template notebook
+5. Obtain the credentials for both COS and WML
-6. Train the model- monitoring progress and results
+**6. Add your credentials to the template notebook** **7.
+Train the model- monitoring progress and results** **8.
+Deploy the model, and the test the endpoint**

-7. Deploy the model, and the test the endpoint
+The steps highlighted in **bold** will be ran in the template Jupyter notebook provided within the Watson Studio development environment.

 # Tutorial
 ## Step 1.
 Create a Watson Studio instance